This post may contain affiliate links, from which we earn an income.

 Fly into Lisbon International Airport to start your roadtrip in Portugal.
 With direct flights from America, Europe, and the UK, we recommend booking through Skyscanner for live deals and the best prices.

 For a real adventure, hire a motorhome or campervan in Portugal.
-We recommend AutoEurope for their large range of fully equipped vehicles, competitive pricing, and great customer service.
+We recommend Motorhome Republic, an aggregate booking site who pull together all the best deals from a number of rental agencies, to offer you a wide choice of options alongside an excellent English speaking expert motorhome Concierge Team.
 Find out everything you need with our to know with our campervanning in Portugal guide.

 If you’re driving to Portugal from the UK or Europe, get our driving to Portugal guide, packed with info about the best routes and costs, things to see on the way and Portugal driving tips.